 For new readers, I would probably recommend jumping into something more recent.
 The 2014-2017 storyline is one of my favorites in all of comics, covering Sam Wilson (the Falcon) taking over the mantle of Captain America, while a parallel story with Steve Rogers is told, concluding in one of the best finales marvel has produced.

 I've also highlighted the more recent series for those seeking a more classic introduction to Steve Rogers,= and some self-contained paperbacks for people looking for quintessential Cap stories with less commitment.

 If you're interested in a single book that tells a completely self-contained and story, here are a few good ones from the last few years:

-Steve Rogers has been aged, and has passed on the mantle of Captain America to his loyal friend: Sam Wilson, The Falcon ( played by Anthony Mackie in the movies ).
+Steve Rogers has been transformed into an old man and has passed on the mantle of Captain America to his loyal friend: Sam Wilson, The Falcon ( played by Anthony Mackie in the movies ).
 This story, with Sam Wilson and Steve Rogers, will lead into Marvel's next big event, Secret Empire, so this is a great place to jump into Marvel comics.
 Feel free to skip the first book, since all the rest are written by a different writer, so the second book is a great starting point as well.

 All-New Captain America (2014) paperback reading order: